raganwald/javascript-spessore/manuscript/markdown/mainmatter/1.objects/2-pojos.md

 ## Plain Old JavaScript Objects {#objects}

-In JavaScript, an object is a map from names to values.
+In JavaScript, objects are data structures that provide a map from names to values.
 Many other languages call these "dictionaries" or "associative arrays."
 Some call them "Hashes," an abbreviation for "HashMap"  or "Hash Table."
 In most cases, the word [Dictionary][aa] describes how it works, while terms like [HashMap or Hash Table][HashMap] describe dictionary implementations that are optimized for fast lookup.

 [aa]: https://en.wikipedia.org/wiki/Dictionary_(data_structure)
 [HashMap]: https://en.wikipedia.org/wiki/Hash_table